ersinyildiz/sync-music/README.md

 # Synchronized Music Player

-This application is an Android-based music synchronization application.
+This project is an Android-based music synchronization application.

 ### Using: